-Borrowing costs included in the cost of qualifying assets during the year amounted to RUB 228 million.
-Borrowing costs included in the cost of qualifying assets during the year ended 31 December 2021 amounted to RUB 137 million.
+Borrowing costs included in the cost of qualifying assets during the year ended 31 December 2023 amounted to RUB 416 million.
+Borrowing costs included in the cost of qualifying assets during the year ended 31 December 2022 amounted to RUB 228 million.

-As at 31 December 2022, no assets were pledged as security.
-As at 31 December 2021, buildings with a carrying amount of RUB 855 million were pledged as security.
+As at 31 December 2023 and as at 31 December 2022, no assets were pledged as security.